 0.4 miles round trip. *Editors Choice Favorite Trail

 This is a great first hike for young kids.
 It is a short hike that ends with traversing deep sand to find a hidden arch among sandstone walls.
-This hike is a family favorite.
-It feels different from the other hikes in the park and leads to a great arch.
+We loved this hike- it feels different from the other hikes in the park and leads to a great arch.
+Don’t skip this one!

 This trailhead is on the main road, after the turn-off to Delicate Arch, about halfway to Devils Garden.
 This same trailhead also includes Broken Arch and Tapestry Arch, so they make sense to do together, without moving your car.